Minor campaigns of 1815: Fort l'Ecluse surrendered to the Austrians

-In the meantime, the Austrian Reserve Corps under Feldmarschalleutnant (Major-general) Franz Mauroy de Merville, was directed to advance and to throw back the French upon the Rhone.
-The latter, in retreating, destroyed the bridge of Seyselle and, by holding the Fort l'Ecluse, closed the road from Geneva to Lyon.
+In the meantime, the Austrian Reserve Corps under Feldmarschalleutnant (Major-General) Franz Mauroy de Merville was directed to advance and throw back the French upon the Rhône.
+The latter, in retreating, destroyed the bridge of Seyssel and, by holding the Fort l'Ecluse, closed the road from Geneva to Lyon.
 A redoubt had been constructed in front of the fort which completely commanded the approach.
-It was stormed and carried by the Hungarian 'Prince Esterhazy' Infantry Regiment (IR.32).
-The fort itself was now turned by the Reserve Corps along the left bank of the Rhône, with the design of forcing the passage at the Perte du Rhône.
-Here the French had constructed a tête-de-pont; which, however, they were forced to abandon in consequence of a movement made by the I Corps under Feldmarschalleutnant Radivojevich.
-On retiring, the French destroyed the very beautiful stone bridge then existing and thus rendered it necessary for the Austrians to construct temporary bridges over the extremely narrow space between the rocks which confine the stream at this remarkable spot.
-The advanced guard of the Reserve Corps, under General Count Hardegg, first crossed the Rhône and found the French posted at Charix, in rear of Châtillon, on the road to Nantua.
-Count Hardegg immediately ordered an attack and after encountering an obstinate resistance, forced the French to retire.
+It was stormed and captured by the Hungarian 'Prince Esterhazy' Infantry Regiment (IR.32).
+The fort itself was turned by the Reserve Corps along the left bank of the Rhône with the design of forcing the passage at the Perte du Rhône.
+Here the French had constructed a tête-de-pont; however, they were forced to abandon it in consequence of a movement made by the I Corps under Feldmarschalleutnant Radivojevich.
+On retiring, the French destroyed the stone bridge, rendering it necessary for the Austrians to construct temporary bridges over the extremely narrow space between the rocks which confine the stream at this spot.
+The advanced guard of the Reserve Corps under General Count Hardegg first crossed the Rhône and found the French posted at Charix, in the rear of Châtillon, on the road to Nantua.
+Count Hardegg immediately ordered an attack and, after encountering obstinate resistance, forced the French to retire.

-The troops of the Austrian I Corps which, in the meantime, were left in front of the Fort l'Ecluse, had commenced a bombardment and this, after twenty-six hours duration, considerably damaged the fort.
-A powder magazine exploded, which caused a general conflagration; to escape which the garrison rushed out, and surrendered at discretion to the Austrians: thus, in three days, the high road from Geneva to Lyon was opened to the Army of Italy.
+The troops of the Austrian I Corps left in front of Fort l'Ecluse had commenced a bombardment; after twenty-six hours, the fort was considerably damaged.
+A powder magazine exploded, causing a general conflagration.
+To escape this, the garrison rushed out and surrendered unconditionally to the Austrians; thus, in three days, the high road from Geneva to Lyon was opened to the Army of Italy.

 Surrender of Lyon

 On 3 July, General Bogdan, with the advanced guard of the Austrian I Corps, having been reinforced by Lieutenant Field Marshal Radivojevich, attacked the French at Oyonnax, beyond St. Claude, where the French General Jean-Pierre Maransin had taken up a favourable position with a force of 2,000 men.
-The Austrians turned Maransin's left flank, and forced the French to retire.
+The Austrians turned Maransin's left flank and forced the French to retire.
 The I Corps reached Bourg-en-Bresse on 9 July.